 Part of the way is ok too!

-Taking active travel doesn't have to mean going the whole way on foot or two wheels.
+Taking active travel doesn't have to mean walking or riding the whole way.

 Some families find it convenient to drop children off at school on the way to work.
 Others live too far to walk, cycle or scoot.
-Here are some options so your family doesn't have to miss out on the benefits:
+Here are some options to find what works for your family.

 Cycling is a popular way to get to school for many children.
 It is important to have the correct equipment to avoid injuries and ensure your child arrives safely at school.